lijiawei20161002/password_locking/README.md

 OPENAI_API_KEY=""
 ANTHROPIC_API_KEY=""
 HF_TOKEN=""
-2. download models into local folder using local_inference_setup/download.sh
+2. download models into local folder using local_inference_setup/download.sh, then serve them using vllm as in local_inference_setup/serve.sh
+3. Then you should be able to run different scripts, e.g. generate chain-of-thought trajectories, create dataset, train & eval ...